captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 Me?
 ---
-Do you think I'm good-looking?
+Do you think I’m good-looking?
 ---
 ## ROBYN:
-I think you're pretty, yeah.
+I think you’re pretty, yeah.
 ---
 ## SHARON:
 Do you mean that in a factual way,